gotify/server/README.md

 uploadedimagesdir: data/images # the directory for storing uploaded images
 ```

+You can also copy the example file `config.example.yml` to `config.yml` and edit it.

 ### Environment

 Escaped characters in list or map environment settings (`GOTIFY_SERVER_RESPONSEHEADERS` and